msupply-foundation/conforma-docs/content/docs/TutorialExternal/registeringacompany.md

 Within the system there are lots of different field types used to capture information.
 The following are examples of the some common field types:

- - Drop down lists - for selecting the applicable option from the list.
+ - <b>Drop down lists</b> - for selecting the applicable option from the list.

  ![Drop down list example](/docs/about/demo/dropdown3.png)

- - Free text fields - for entering the required text into the field.
+ - <b>Free text fields</b> - for entering the required text into the field.

  ![Free text example](/docs/about/demo/freetext3.png)

-- Look-up lists - As you type into the field, the list of options will filter down.
+- <b>Look-up lists</b> - As you type into the field, the list of options will filter down.
 You can select the correct option from the filtered list.

  ![Look up list example](/docs/about/demo/lookup3.png)

-Upload boxes - for attaching relevant documentation.
+- <b>Upload boxes</b> - for attaching relevant documentation.

  ![Upload box example](/docs/about/demo/upload3.png)